Global Institutions Protecting Press Freedom

 The IFJ has played an instrumental role in securing international protections for journalists, including the adoption of UN resolutions addressing impunity for crimes against media workers.
 Its efforts have been especially crucial in conflict regions such as Afghanistan, Yemen, and Somalia, where journalists continue to face threats of abduction and assassination.
 Through its network of affiliated unions and associations, the IFJ remains a collective force for global media independence and ethical journalism.

 The International Women’s Media Foundation (IWMF) was founded in 1990 by a coalition of women journalists who recognized that equality and safety in the newsroom were inseparable from press freedom itself.
 Headquartered in Washington, D.C., the organization supports women and nonbinary journalists through safety training, grants, and global reporting fellowships.
-Its Courage in Journalism Awards honor reporters who continue to work despite harassment, imprisonment, or threats of violence.
+The Courage in Journalism Awards honor reporters who continue to work despite harassment, imprisonment, or threats of violence.
 Past honorees have included journalists from Afghanistan, Mexico, and Belarus who risked their lives to expose injustice.

 The IWMF’s Emergency Fund provides direct assistance to journalists in crisis, covering legal fees, medical expenses, and relocation costs for those facing threats or attacks.
 Its programs, such as Hostile Environment and First Aid Training (HEFAT), equip participants to navigate the unique risks of covering conflict, political unrest, or gender-based violence.
 In recent years, the IWMF has supported reporters documenting protests in Iran, investigating femicide in Latin America, and uncovering systemic abuses against women in the workplace.